 Following is a summary of World Health Organization (WHO) guidance regarding COVID-19 and HIV:

 - People living with HIV who have not achieved viral suppression through antiretroviral therapy (ART) may have a compromised immune system that leaves them vulnerable to opportunistic infections and further disease progression.

 - It is also an important opportunity to ensure that all people living with HIV who are not yet on ART get initiated on ART to achieve viral suppression.
-People who feel they may have been at HIV risk are advised to seek testing to protect against HIV disease progression and complications from any other comorbidities.
+People who feel they may have been at risk for HIV acquisition are advised to seek testing to protect against HIV disease progression and complications from any other comorbidities.

-There is no evidence that HIV pre-exposure prophylaxis (PrEP) prevents the acquisition of coronavirus, or that its use will help patients recover quicker.
-If you are having unprotected sex and you think you are vulnerable to acquiring HIV, continue to take PrEP.
-Regarding HIV antiretrovirals, there is no evidence these medications are effective to treat COVID-19.
+There is no evidence that HIV treatment with ART is effective to treat COVID-19.
+Similarly, there is no evidence that pre-exposure prophylaxis (PrEP) prevents the acquisition of SARS-CoV-2 infection, or that its use will help patients recover quicker.
+If you are having unprotected sex and you think you are vulnerable to acquiring HIV, continue to take PrEP as prescribed.

 World Health Organization Coronavirus Homepage (World Health Organization)